chrishoermann/zod-prisma-types/packages/generator/Readme.md

 }
 ```

-The above model would generate the following schema:
+The above model would generate the following helper schemas that are used to validate the input in the `create` and `update` methods:

 ```ts
 // DECIMAL HELPERS